262 million people globally are affected by asthma.

 The symptoms of asthma can vary widely from one patient to the next.
 Signs of asthma can also look very different in children as compared to adults.

 - Chronic coughing

-- Inability to sleep due to wheezing and coughing
+- Lack of sleep due to wheezing and/or coughing

 - Tightening or pain in the chest